 About 795,000 people in the United States have a stroke each year.
 About 610,000 are first strokes, and about 185,000 are recurrent strokes:footnote 1

 - Stroke is a leading cause of death, after heart disease and cancer.

-- Stroke is a leading cause of serious, long-term disability in the United States.
+- Stroke is a leading cause of serious, long-term disability.

-- Women are less likely than men to have a stroke in almost all age ranges.
-But because women live longer than men, their lifetime risk of stroke is higher than for men.
-And more women than men die from strokes every year.
+- More women than men have a stroke every year.
+Because women live longer than men, their lifetime risk of stroke is higher than risk of stroke for men.

 The exact number of people who have had a transient ischemic attack (TIA) is not known for certain, because people do not always recognize a TIA.
-And about half of the people who have had a TIA don't ever see a doctor for it.
+Many people who have had a TIA don't ever see a doctor for it.

 Men, African Americans, and Mexican Americans have TIAs more often than women and people of other races.footnote 1

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine